raymondtith00-hash/AWS-Secure-Web-Application-Infrastructure-Lab/README.md

 # AWS-Secure-Web-Application-Infrastructure-Lab

-Built a secure AWS web infrastructure lab using a custom VPC, public EC2 web server, private RDS database, subnet segmentation, routing, and least-privilege security groups.
+## Overview
+This lab demonstrates how to build a secure AWS environment with a public EC2 web server and a private RDS database.
+The project uses VPCs, subnets, route tables, an Internet Gateway, and security groups to separate public-facing resources from internal database resources and restrict access using least-privilege network rules.